Eradu Kanasu (1974 film): Soundtrack

+Reception

+In a 2015 review of the film, a critic from The Hans India gave the film a rating of 4 1/2 out of 5 and wrote that "The film was a blockbuster hit and a must watch".

 Awards

 At the 1973–74 Karnataka State Film Awards, the film won the award for Best Music Director (Rajan–Nagendra).

 Legacy

 The film is considered as one of the greatest romantic films in Kannada noted for the strong performances of lead actors Rajkumar and Kalpana.

 The film's title inspired a 2017 film of same name starring Vijay Raghavendra.